szilard/datascience-latency/README.md

 (e.g. software tool, hardware, tuning etc.) and thus will vary even for the same task.
-However, it is useful to know at least the *order of magnitude* of CPU time for the most common classes of analytical tasks with the typically available tools on current hardware (2015).
+However, it is useful to know at least the *order of magnitude* of CPU time for the most common classes of analytical tasks with the typically available tools on current hardware (in 2015).
 I'm making huge simplifications here (and I'm very liberal with rounding).

 #### TL;DR